Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

 \subsection{Localization for quotients by non-reductive groups with internally graded unipotent radicals}

-Let $X$ be a smooth projective variety with a well-adapted linear action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds.
+Let $X$ be a smooth projective variety with a well-adapted linear action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds in the strong sense of Definition \ref{def:s=ss}.
 We follow the notation and conventions of the previous section.
 We have two surjective ring homomorphisms

 from the equivariant cohomology of $X$ to the ordinary cohomology of the corresponding GIT quotient.
 The fixed points of the maximal torus $T^H_\CC$ on $X\subset \PP^n$ correspond to the weights of the $T^H_\CC$ action on $X$, and since this action is well-adapted, these weights satisfy